richardHaggioGwati/java_builds/TicTacToe/REAME.md

     - If a winning condition is met, the game declares the winner and prints the final board state.

 ## Future Enhancements

 - Implement a more sophisticated AI for the computer using the Minimax algorithm.
 - Add a graphical user interface (GUI) for a better user experience.
 - Allow players to choose their symbol (X or O).
 - Add functionality for two-player mode.

 ## Acknowledgements

 - This project was inspired by the classic TicTacToe game.
 - Thanks to the Java community for providing excellent resources and tutorials.

 Enjoy playing TicTacToe!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Happy coding! 🚀